qfgaohao/caffe2/README.md

 Caffe2 is a lightweight, modular, and scalable deep learning framework.
 Building on the original [Caffe](http://caffe.berkeleyvision.org), Caffe2 is designed with expression, speed, and modularity in mind.

+## Cross Compile

+Run the file: scripts/cross-compile.sh

+The file is modified from scripts/build_android.sh

 ## Questions and Feedback

 Please use Github issues (https://github.com/caffe2/caffe2/issues) to ask questions, report bugs, and request new features.